PinaPhD/A-threshold-triggered-DQN-self-healing-framework/README.md

 Flash events of benign traffic flows and switch thermal instability are key stochastic disruptions causing intermittent network service interruptions in software-defined Industrial Internet of Things (IIoT-Edge) networks for offshore wind power plants (WPPs).
 These stochastic disruptions violate the service level agreements and quality of service requirements enforced to ensure high availability and high performance; for reliable transmission of critical, time-sensitive and best-effort data traffic.
-To mitigate these stochastic disruptions, this paper implements a threshold-triggered Deep Q-Network (DQN) self-healing framework that detects, analyzes, repairs, and adapts network behavior and resources in response to these stochastic disruptions.
+To mitigate these stochastic disruptions, this study implements a threshold-triggered Deep Q-Network (DQN) self-healing framework that detects, analyzes, repairs, and adapts network behavior and resources in response to these stochastic disruptions.
 On a Microsoft Azure (Ms-Azure) proof-of-concept testbed, the DQN self-healing framework was trained and tested in software-defined IIoT-Edge networks designed for triple WPP cluster application scenario.
 The testbed comprised Mininet-emulated super spine-leaf switch network topologies at the data plane, ONOS-based controller clusters at the control plane, and the threshold-triggered DQN self-healing agent in the knowledge plane.
 Simulation results from this testbed demonstrated that this threshold-triggered DQN self-healing agent outperformed the baseline super spine-leaf switch network algorithms by 53.84% for specific test case scenarios representing varied network states.